 Environmental crime: an EU priority

 In 2017, Europol opened Analysis Project (AP) EnviCrime following with the discussions of the new EMPACT priority on environmental crime.
 This dedicated team has been working to fight wildlife and waste crimes.
 Operation Lake is just one example of a recent successful operation.

 In March 2018, AP EnviCrime launched project Naultinus, as a direct outcome of operation Jungla V2, which focused on wildlife trafficking in the EU and, more specifically, the illegal trade of reptiles and birds in the EU.

 In 2010 the European Union set up a four-year Policy Cycle to ensure greater continuity in the fight against serious international and organised crime.
 In March 2017 the Council of the EU decided to continue the EU Policy Cycle for organised and serious international crime for the 2018 - 2021 period.
 This multiannual Policy Cycle aims to tackle the most significant threats posed by organised and serious international crime to the EU in a coherent and methodological manner.
 This is achieved by improving and strengthening cooperation between the relevant services of EU Member States, institutions and agencies, as well as non-EU countries and organisations, including the private sector where relevant.
-Trafficking in human beings is one of the priorities for the Policy Cycle.
-It aims to disrupt organised crime groups in the EU for all forms of exploitation, including sexual and labour exploitation as well as all forms of child trafficking.
+Environmental crime is one of the priorities for the Policy Cycle.